Kuju29/image-ocr-google-docs-srt/README.md

 Note : I recommend you to use it from [subtitleedit](https://github.com/SubtitleEdit/subtitleedit/releases), they just developed to support this.
+But if you still want free service My project is still working.

 # How to use
 * [Install python](https://www.python.org/)